 - b) MIBGAS, S.A., a company to which the main functions have been awarded of Operator in the Organized Gas Market or gas hub on the Iberian Peninsula, and in which REN, through its subsidiary REN Gasodutos, S.A., has holdings of 6.67%; - c) Coreso, S.A., a Belgian law based company with registered office in Brussels, is one of the European Regional Security Coordinators (RSCs) performing the duties attributed to these entities by European market and electricity system operation codes.
-REN Rede Eletrica Nacional, S.A. currently has holdings of 7.90% in this company; - d) Hidroeléctrica de Cahora Bassa, S.A., the concession holding company operating the Cahora Bassa hydro-plant in Mozambique, and, in general, the production, transmission and sale of electrical power, including power import and export, where REN has direct holdings of 7.5%; - e) Red Eléctrica Corporación, S.A., a company operating Spanish electricity transmission system, where REN Serviços, S.A., a subsidiary of REN, has holdings of 1%; - f) Electrogas, S.A., a Chilean company which operates a key gas pipeline in central Chile, in which REN has had a 42.5% stake in capital since February 2017.
-The operation was finalised through a company with registered office in g) MIBGAS Derivatives, S.A., a company which manages the business of the organized market for natural gas futures products, LNG spot products and spot products in underground storage on the Iberian Peninsula since January 2018, in which REN has holdings of 9.7% through its subsidiary REN Gás, S.A..
+REN - Rede Eletrica Nacional, S.A. currently has holdings of 7.90% in this company; - d) Hidroeléctrica de Cahora Bassa, S.A., the concession holding company operating the Cahora Bassa hydro-plant in Mozambique, and, in general, the production, transmission and sale of electrical power, including power import and export, where REN has direct holdings of 7.5%; - Red Eléctrica Corporación, S.A., a company operating Spanish electricity transmission system, where REN Serviços, S.A., a subsidiary of REN, has holdings of 1%. - f) Electrogas, S.A., a Chilean company which operates a key gas pipeline in central Chile, in which REN has had a 42.5% stake in capital since February 2017.
+The operation was finalised through a company with registered office in Chile (Aerio Chile SpA), in which REN, through its subsidiary REN Serviços, S.A., owns 100%.
+This acquisition was an important milestone in REN's internationalization process (this was followed in 2019 with the acquisition of all of the equity capital in the Chilean company Empresa de Transmisión Eléctrica Transemel S.A.). - g) MIBGAS Derivatives, S.A., a company which manages the business of the organized market for natural gas futures products, LNG spot products and spot products in underground storage on the Iberian Peninsula since January 2018, in which REN has holdings of 9.7% through its subsidiary REN Gás, S.A..